 Food allergies and intolerances have a way of arriving unannounced.
 For the allergy sufferer, eating can be a minefield.
-The last thing you want to experience is a flare-up in your travels. 🤧
+The last thing you want to experience is a flare-up while you’re travelling abroad. 🤧Are you a traveller who suffers from an allergy or intolerance?
+How do you travel with food allergies?
+Do you know the difference between an allergy and an intolerance?
+Let’s find out more now.

 Food allergy